 2015 Conference, Cologne, Germany

-The official Call for Papers for the EAHMH biennial conference in Cologne, Germany (2-5 Sept 2015) has been made.
-The subject is 'Cash and Care', and abstracts will be accepted until 30 Nov.
-2014.
-Full information can be downloaded here.
+The EAHMH biennial conference will take place in Cologne, Germany (2-5 Sept 2015).
+The subject is 'Cash and Care'.
+The call programme can be downloaded here

 Other Future Conferences